How Many People Are Named Clay?

 An estimated 32,439 people in the United States have the first name Clay.
 It is predominantly male (99.3%).
 The average bearer is 40 years old, and Clay peaked in popularity in 1960 with 911 births that year.

-Below you will find a full statistical profile of Clay as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Clay as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Clay paired with any surname.

 Key Insights